magento/devdocs/guides/v1.0/frontend-dev-guide/layouts/theme-xml.md

 <h2 id="fedg_layout_xml-instruc_overview">Overview</h2>

 Changing layout files is one of the two possible ways to customize page layout in Magento (the second way is altering templates).
+To change the high-level page structure modify the page layout files; all other customizations are performed in the page configuration or generic layout files. <!--ADDLINK-->

-Use layout instructions to:
+Using layout instructions you can:

 *	move a page element to another parent element
 *	add content
 *	remove a page element

-To change the high-level page structure modify the page layout files; all other changes (adding content) is performed in the page configuration files.

-Page layouts and page configurations use the same layout instructions to manipulate elements, thought the set of elements the files can contain is different.
-Page layouts define containers only, while page configuration can reference both, containers and blocks.
+The basic set of instructions is the same for all types of layout files.
+Though there are specific limitations and rules of usage for each layout type.
+This article describes these general instructions; for details about how they are used in particular layout file type, please refer to one of the following:

+* Page layout <!--ADDLINK-->
+* Page configuration <!--ADDLINK-->
+* Generic layout <!--ADDLINK-->

 <h2 id="fedg_layout_xml-instruc_ex">Common layout instructions</h2>